Joseph Brittan: Family, death and legacy

 Brittan had six children, all with his first wife; two died in childhood in England.
 They are Joseph (1836–1924); Emma Sophia (1838–1839), Adelaide Mary (1841–1842), Arthur Stanley (1843–1862), Elizabeth Mary (Mary; 1845–1940), and Francis (Frank) Henry (1847–1940) who married Florence Laura Templer in 1878.

 His three sons Joe, Arthur and Frank, all attended Christ's College.

 The eldest son, Joe, appears to have been of a simple mind and was never tasked with important roles He later lived as a recluse, being regarded as a burden to the family, though he had had three years at King's School, Sherbonne and was top of the senior class in 1852.
 So he showed some academic brilliance at Christ's College and may have been autistic or had a nervous breakdown.
 He and 15 others petitioned Godley in 1852 asking for land for school cricket or football.
 He stayed for some years with the Fooks family in Timaru.

 Mary was likely first educated privately with her nieces at the home of her aunt.
-In 1854, a private School for Young Ladies was opened on Oxford Terrace, which she attended until she was 16.
+In 1854, Maria Thomson opened a private School for Young Ladies on Oxford Terrace, which Mary attended until she was 16.
 After the family moved to Linwood House in 1857, Mary continued at that school as a boarder.

 Tragedy struck on 1 January 1862, when Arthur Brittan drowned in the Avon River while learning to swim.
 He got entangled in watercress, which the Brittans themselves had introduced to the Avon, and it took a half-hour for his body to be recovered.
 Arthur had left school by then and was helping his father on the farm.
 Joseph Brittan was heartbroken and there are indications that he went through a period of depression.
 Soon after the drowning, he advertised for both a dairyman and a farmworker, and even put Linwood House up for sale, though no property transaction was recorded.